brinkmanlab/islandpath/README.md

 ## Versions - New features

-### 2016/xx/xx - IslandPath-DIMOB v1.0
+### 23/12/2016 - IslandPath-DIMOB v1.0
-Increased recall and precision in the prediction of genomic islands based on the presence of dinucleotide bias and mobility genes
+Increased recall and precision in the prediction of genomic islands based on the presence of dinucleotide bias and mobility genes.
+Standardization of input file types, and automatic generation of the other file types required by IslandPath-DIMOB.
 Input: gbk or embl file
 Publication: Bertelli and Brinkman, unpublished

 ### 2008 - IslandPath-DIMOB
 Improvement and assessment of IslandPath-DIMOB predictions by Morgan Langille
+Input files: ffn, faa, ptt
 Publication: [Langille et al., 2008](http://www.biomedcentral.com/1471-2105/9/329)

 ### 2005 - IslandPath-DIMOB
 Second version developed by Will Hsiao
 Further studies used dinucleotide sequence composition bias and the presence of mobility genes to develop a data set of GIs (IslandPath DIMOB) for multiple organisms and revealed that these genomic regions contain higher proportions of novel genes.
+Input files: ffn, faa, ptt
-Publication: [Hsiao et al., 2005](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0010062) Input files: ffn, faa, ptt
+Publication: [Hsiao et al., 2005](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0010062)

 ### 2003 - IslandPath-DINUC
 IslandPath-DINUC developed by Will Hsiao